ECE4564-Group15/HW2/README.md

   def example_handler(msg):
     print("GOT: %s"%(str(msg))
   ```
 Additionally, note that the `subscribe` method is *blocking* so your program cannot execute while this is running.
-As such, ass functionality must be called from your callback function.
+As such, all functionality must be called from your callback function.

 ### Publisher Usage
 The `Publisher` connection type is even easier to use.
 Once you have you MQClient object, you simple have to call the `MQClient#send_message` method like so: